peterparkedcar165/mythicalcreatures/README.md

                         -+1 Extra Ore
                         -Does not take suffocation damage.
                         -Smaller and less health by 25%.
+                        -When in cave air, increase Movement Speed and Mining Speed.
+                        -Blacksmith power

 [BONUS] : -Mining stone-based blocks grant Haste up to Haste II.